 All financial and non-financial transactions pertaining to Schemes of Mirae Asset Mutual Fund can also be submitted through MFU either electronically or physically through the authorized Points of Service ("POS") of MFUI.
 The list of POS of MFUI is published on the website of MFUI at www.mfuindia.com and may be updated from time to time.
 Investors to note that it is mandatory to mention the bank account numbers in the applications/requests for redemption.
 Please refer to the SAI and application form for the instructions.
 The policy regarding reissue of repurchased units, including the maximum extent, the manner of reissue, the entity (the scheme or the AMC) involved in the same.
 All units can be reissued without any limit by the Scheme.
 Restrictions, if any, on the right to freely retain or dispose of units being offered.

-As the units of the Scheme are mandatorily to be held in demat mode, the same are freely transferable.
-Further, the unit holders will have to approach their DP for transfer, transmission, pledge related requests etc. which shall be done by the DP in accordance with the procedural requirements laid down by the Depositories, viz.
-NSDL/ CDSL and/or in accordance with the provisions laid under the Depositories Act, 1996 and the Regulations thereunder.
+A unit shall be freely transferable by act of parties or by operation of law.
+The units with the depository will be transferable in accordance with the provisions of the Securities and Exchange Board of India (Depositories and Participants) Regulations, 2018.
+Any additions / deletions of names will not be allowed under any folio of the Scheme.
+However, the provisions pertaining to transfer will not be applicable in case a person (i.e. a transferee) becomes a holder of the Units by operation of law or upon enforcement of pledge, then the AMC shall, subject to production of such satisfactory evidence and submission of such documents, proceed to effect the transfer, if the intended transferee is otherwise eligible to hold the Units of the Scheme.
+The said provisions in respect of deletion of names will not be applicable in case of death of a Unit holder (in respect of joint holdings) as this is treated as transmission of Units and not transfer.
+The delivery instructions for transfer of Units will have to be lodged with the DP in the requisite form as may be required from time to time and transfer will be effected in accordance with such rules/ regulations as may be in force governing transfer of securities in dematerialized form.
 RIGHT TO RESTRICT REDEMPTION AND / OR SUSPEND REDEMPTION OF THE UNITS: